Certificate III in Heavy Commercial Vehicle Mechanical Technology

 Physical Requirements

-The physical requirements of a heavy vehicle mechanic can be very demanding and it is expected that the prospective learners will have reasonable level of fitness to perform the following tasks:
+The physical requirements of a heavy vehicle mechanic can be very demanding.
+Prospective learners are expected to have a reasonable level of fitness to perform tasks including:

-• Constant hand function (fine and gross) and lifting waist to overhead and carrying up to 2kg
+• Constant hand function (fine and gross), lifting from waist to overhead, and carrying up to 2kg.

-You are required to discuss your capabilities in the above areas and any concerns you have during the course entry interview.
+You are required to discuss your capabilities and any concerns regarding these tasks during the course entry interview.

 AURETR125 Test, charge and replace batteries and jump-start vehicles.